8 Fall Computer Science Competitions for High School Students

 Prizes:

-• From 50 State Winners, one Sustainability Award winner will receive a $50K environmental sustainability prize package of Samsung products.
+From 50 state winners, one Sustainability Award winner will receive a $50K environmental sustainability prize package for Samsung products.

 Competition Dates: